Operating Tips for KitchenAid Hand Blender

 - Do not use your Hand Blender to process coffee beans or hard spices such as nutmegs.

-- Processing these foods could damage the blades of the Hand Blender.
+- Processing these foods could damage the blades.

 Thermal Overload Protection